-I am a PhD student in the Electrical and Computer Engineering Department at The University of British Columbia, advised by Sidney Fels and Victor Zappi.
-And, I am affiliated with the HCT Lab.
-My research interests lie in articulatory speech synthesis and neural control of speech synthesizers for speech production tasks.
-Currently, I am modelling a physics-based human vocal tract that could help in designing real-time articulatory speech synthesis and understanding the human speech production mechanism.
-To know more about my research, check out my publications.
+I am a Ph.D. candidate in the Electrical and Computer Engineering Department at The University of British Columbia, advised by Prof. Sidney Fels and Prof. Victor Zappi.
+I am currently affiliated with the HCT Lab.
+My Ph.D. research focuses on developing a physics-based two-dimensional (2D) vocal tract model that is computationally lightweight and offers greater geometrical flexibility compared to conventional 2D models.
+This model aims to support the design of real-time articulatory speech synthesizers and advance our understanding of human speech production mechanisms.
+My research interests include speech technology, brain-computer interfaces, and human-computer interactions.
+To learn more about my work, please check out my publications.

-I obtained a Bachelor in Electronics & Communication Engineering (ECE) at ITER, Bhubaneswar (India); MASc (Master in applied science) in Electrical and Computer Engineering (ECE) at UBC, Vancouver (Canada).
+I obtained a Bachelor in Electronics & Communication Engineering (ECE) at Siksha 'O' Anusandhan University, Bhubaneswar (India); M.A.Sc.
+(Master in applied science) in Electrical and Computer Engineering (ECE) at UBC, Vancouver (Canada).
 My master thesis (supervised by Sidney Fels) introduces a novel computational vocal tract model that improves the exising low-dimensional (2D) model.

 Outside of research, I love running and photography.
 Occasionally, I write in Odia.